 In class based inheritance everything is a clone (think Star Wars).
 Each clone shares the same behaviors (methods) as Boba Fett.
 They look like Boba Fett, talk like Boba Fett, and shoot like Boba Fett.

 Anyway, the advantage of this tyranny (who knew there were advantages to tyranny?) is that your code is DRY.
 Think about the case when you have a 1,000 or a 1,000,000 instances (clones) — do you really want to duplicate shared behavior?
-Since we are all obsessive about computational efficiency… the answer is no.
+Since we are all obsessive about computational efficiency… the answer is a tentative no.